ShariarNiaj05/Bike-Nest-Client/README.md

 The Bike Nest web application is purposed for the development of an effective, user-friendly platform where users can view, book, and manage bike rentals with ease.
 This system integrates both frontend and backend functionalities to provide a modern web application that caters to customers, ensures easy administration, and enables secure transactions.

+### Objectives:

+1. **User Convenience**: Simplify the process of renting bikes with an intuitive interface.
+2. **Efficient Management**: Provide administrators to manage inventory, users, and rentals effectively.
+3. **Responsiveness**: Ensure the platform is accessible across devices, offering a seamless experience on desktops, tablets, and mobiles.

 ### Goals

 ## Features